PaulFangBayArea/NDNF-release/README.md

 References
 =========
-We ask academic works, which built on this code, to reference the following paper:
+We ask academic works, which are built on this code, to reference the following paper:

 P. Fang and T. Wolf, "Enabling Virtual Network Functions in Named Data Networking," In Proc. of the Global Internet Symposium (GIS) in conjunction with the IEEE Conference on Computer Communications (INFOCOM), May 2021, pp.1–6